 ANTH 233 - Methods in Anthropology (4)

 Students are introduced to multiple qualitative and quantitative methods for data collection and analysis, and instruction on spoken and written communication, with emphasis on ethnographic and observed data.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of at least three of the following courses: ANTH 101, ANTH 102, ANTH 103, ANTH 104.